-Our award-winning music school offers weekly private lessons with our experienced teachers, on all instruments and voice for all ages!
+Our award-winning music school offers weekly private lessons with our experienced instructors, on all instruments and voice for all ages!
 We also offer Rock band, Jazz band, Adult band, and Group Vocal programs!

 In addition to music instruction, we also rent and service all band instruments and sell all the accessories you may need for your instrument!